Gnosder/Gaming/Shadow Breakers/Campaign/A1 Punch Trees.md

 Ordinary day, the ochard is being bothered by dryad's but no one is really bothered (it'll be dealt with in time).
 Meet the Mayor, Sherif, Wood Speaker, and Berry Picker.

+Culture is Westernized Papua new Guinea.
+Sea Shell as ex-currency and power cultural touchstone.
+Wood Carving "These carvers create forms of plants or animals, because they believe these are their ancestor beings and because they feel they are beautiful."
+Language Tok Pisin (Pidgin Language)

-## Mayor
+## Mayor, Pora Maso

 Town elder that oversees the whole of the area.
 Good spirit, hard to bother.
+A Mossy Sauren.

-## Sherif
+## Sherif, Powa Raga

 Keeps the peace in the town, doesn't do too much, but cares a great deal.
+An Elf.

-## Wood Speaker
+## Wood Speaker, Yakamup Moi

 Druid / Nature cleric.
 Keeps the peace of the forest and keeps the town in harmony with the wilds.
+A Mossy Sauren.

-## Berry Picker
+## Berry Picker, Ronga Taneti

 An affectionate title for the head farmer of the town.
 Primarily deals in fruits and berries.
+A Firbol.

 # The Orchard